- Does Flour Contain Yeast?

 A flour with elastic, resistant gluten and protein resulting in a long-rise dough.
 Ideal for classic Neapolitan pizza made in high heat wood fired, gas or electric ovens in high temperatures over 700 degrees F.

-What Happens to Dough Without Yeast?
+What Happens to Pizza Dough Without Yeast?

-It is possible to make pizza without yeast, but you can use baking powder as a substitute.
-However, you will have to leave your dough to form gluten and air bubbles for a longer time.
+It is possible to make pizza without yeast, but you can use

 Can You Use Self-Rising Flour as A Substitute?

 You can use self-rising flour to make pizza.
 But, the self-rising flour doesn’t produce the chewy, brownish, and tasty crust like the yeast.
 Why?
-Self-rising flour contains plain flour, baking powder, and salt.
+Self-rising flour contains plain flour,

 First of all, plain flour doesn’t have as much protein as pizza flour.
 Protein is what decomposes to form gluten.
 Gluten is what makes the dough more elastic.

 However, you don’t add any flavors to the pizza dough while baking.
-So when you use the self-rising with baking powder, your dough will taste like flour.
+So when you use the self-rising with

 Types of Yeast to Use with Pizza Flour